Neural Compression and Filtering for Edge-assisted Real-time Object Detection in Challenged Networks: In-Network Neural Compression

 As we modify the structure and parameters of state-of-the-art models to achieve an effective splitting, we need to evaluate the resulting object detection performance.
 In the following experiments, we use the same distillation configurations for both the original and our generalized head network distillation techniques.
 Distillations are performed using the COCO 2017 training datasets and the following hyperparameters.
 Student models are trained for 20 epochs, and batch size is 4.
 The models' parameters are optimized using Adam~\cite{Kingma15} with an initial learning rate of $10^{-3}$, which is decreased by a factor $0.1$ at the 5th and 15th epochs for Faster and Mask R-CNNs.
 The number of training samples in the person keypoint dataset is smaller than that in object detection dataset, thus we train Keypoint R-CNN student models for 35 epochs and decrease the learning rate by a factor of 0.1 at the 9th and 27th epochs.

 When using the original head network distillation proposed in~\cite{Matsubara19}, the sum of squared error loss is minimized (Eq.~(\ref{eq:org_loss})) using the outputs of the high-level layer 1 (L1) of the teacher and student models.
 In the head network distillation for object detection we propose, we minimize the sum of squared error losses in Eq.~(\ref{eq:gen_loss}) using the output of the high-level layers 1--4 (L1--4) with scale factors $\lambda_{*} = 1$.
 Note that in both the cases, we update only the parameters of the layers 0 and 1, and those of the layers 2, 3 and 4 are fixed.
 Quite interestingly, the detection performance degraded when we attempted to update the parameters of layers $1$ to $4$ in our preliminary experiments.

-As performance metric, we use mAP (mean average precision, averaged) that is averaged over IoU (Intersection-over-Union) thresholds in object detection boxes (BBox), instance segmentation (Mask) and keypoint detection tasks.
+As performance metric, we use mAP (mean average precision) that is averaged over IoU (Intersection-over-Union) thresholds in object detection boxes (BBox), instance segmentation (Mask) and keypoint detection tasks.

-Table~\ref{table:distillation_results} reports the detection performance of teacher models, and distilled models by the original and our generalized head network distillation technique.
-In all the three considered object detectors, the use of our proposed loss function significantly improves mAP compared to models distilled using the original head network distillation.
+Figure~\ref{fig:size_vs_map} reports the detection performance of teacher models, and models with different bottleneck sizes trained by the original and our generalized head network distillation techniques.
+For the bottleneck-injected Faster and Mask R-CNNs, the use of our proposed loss function significantly improves mAP compared to models distilled using the original head network distillation (HND)~\cite{matsubara2020split}.
+Due to limited space, we show the detection performance of Keypoint R-CNN with an injected bottleneck (3ch) in Table~\ref{table:distillation_results}.
 Clearly, the introduction of the bottleneck, and corresponding compression of the output of that section of the network, induces some performance degradation with respect to the original teacher model.